Get All the Dirt

 Carefully add water, so the waterline sits about ¼” below the base of the bulbs.
 (Peek down through the pebbles if you can’t see through the container sides.)
 The roots will seek out the water and grow into it, pulling moisture into the bulb.
 Try not to let the bulb base sit in the water as that encourages bulb rot.
 For soil-planted bulbs, place your pot in the sink and give it a gentle soaking to settle the soil around the bulbs.

 For forcing Avalanche and Erlicheer, encourage strong root development by planting the bulbs and placing your pots in a place with cool temperatures (55-60 degrees) and darkness for about 3 weeks.
 This allows all the focus to be on creating a strong root network before sprouts begin to grow.
-After the roots have developed, bring your potted bulbs to a warmer room (65 degrees) and place on a sunny windowsill.
+After the roots have developed, move your potted bulbs to a warmer room (65 degrees) and place on a sunny windowsill.

 Water your bulbs as needed to 1) keep the water level at its original mark, or 2) to keep the soil lightly moist, depending on your potting medium.
 No fertilizer is necessary.

 Forced paperwhites often grow too tall indoors due to insufficient sunlight.
 To help the flowering bulbs stand tall, you can use bamboo stakes with interwoven twine make a light support framework.
 Or you can try the #3 suggestion in the Tips, below.

 Paperwhite bulbs don’t reblooms well after being forced.
 Add them to the compost pile or toss out.